· 4 min read

 • Country: UK, the plainest cooked-meat sandwich there is

 One slice of cooked ham onto a buttered slice of soft bread, butter the second slice, close it, and a British lunch is done inside a minute.
 Nothing is cooked, nothing is warmed, no sauce hides beneath the meat.
 The ham comes bought already sliced, the bread comes bought already sliced, and the butter does the only spreading there is.
-Most of the country has packed this for a lunchbox or taken it from a cafe cabinet, and it serves as the quiet measure the rest of the cooked-meat counter is privately held against, since everything else on that counter is this same sandwich with one thing added.
+Most of the country has packed this for a lunchbox or taken it from a cafe cabinet, the cheapest cooked-meat order a tired cook can fill without a follow-up question.

-Each part answers to a particular way of failing.
-Cooked ham is salty and lightly fatty, and set on plain bread alone it lands as a single flat note, so the butter goes on not for slip but as the medium that walks the salt across the crumb and gives the wheat something to push against.
-Too little ham and the thing tastes of bread; too much and it becomes a wedge of cold meat with the slices riding along as transport.
-The loaf stays soft, because a stiff chewy crust would drag against a filling that offers no chew back, and the slices are pressed just hard enough to keep the ham from sliding out the open side at the first bite.
+Butter is the working part of the rest.
+Cooked ham is salty and lightly fatty, and on plain bread alone it lands as one flat note, so the butter goes on not for slip but as the medium that walks the salt across the crumb and gives the wheat something to push against.
+The loaf stays soft, since a stiff chewy crust would drag against a filling that gives no chew back, and the slices are pressed once, just hard enough to keep the ham from sliding out the open side at the first bite.

 It runs on a small grammar of its own.
 White or brown is the first question, settled by household habit more than by taste.
 Mustard or none is the second, and the mustard meant is English, hot and sharp, drawn on in a film against the meat rather than spread like the butter.
 Crusts on or off is the third, and the age of the eater usually decides it.
 The questions are few and the answers are quick, which is most of why the sandwich survives at the centre of a lunch that has no time to spare for it.